 Contrary to the previous type, where the actual partnership is the centre of attention, the independent type of relationship may represent a modern-relationship cliché.
 Both partners put themselves, their goals, ambitions and personalities first.
 This type of relationship can function if it is based on true equality and a common goal of independence, but what is distinctive about it is the lack of commitment and willingness to adapt to one another if that demands too much of a compromise for one or both partners.

-This is a pure romantic love relationship, as seen in movies and accompanied by a certain sense of idealism, and not necessarily based on true compatibility.
+This is a pure romantic love relationship type, as seen in movies and accompanied by a certain sense of idealism, and not necessarily based on true compatibility.

 Two people fall in love, and guided by gentle feelings and romanticism, build a relationship.
 This bonding is based on genuine feelings towards each other and a desire to make a relationship work.
 However once the feelings wear off, the partners may resort to only remaining committed to each other, or they may drift apart.